GoushikaJanani/WolfDrone-Search-And-Rescue/README.md

 ## Running the tests

-Once the prerequisites are installed on Jetson TX2,run roslaunch mavros px4.launch in another terminal.
+Once the prerequisites are installed on Jetson TX2,run 'roslaunch mavros px4.launch' in another terminal.

-If you want to run the whole search and rescue mission run roslaunch wolfdrone search_and_rescue.launch.
+If you want to run the whole search and rescue mission run 'roslaunch wolfdrone search_and_rescue.launch'.

-If you want to test a take off and land run roslaunch wolfdrone takeoff_land.launch.
+If you want to test a take off and land run 'roslaunch wolfdrone takeoff_land.launch'.